Kyiv Police Report Fresh Bomb Threat In Schools, Colleges - UrduPoint

 Kyiv Police Report Fresh Bomb Threat In Schools, Colleges

-Kyiv, Ukraine, Sept 4 (UrduPoint / Pakistan Point News - 4th Sep, 2023 ) :Kyiv officials on Monday said there had been a fresh bomb threat against all the schools and colleges in the Ukrainian capital after a similar warning last week.
+Kyiv, Ukraine, Sept 4 (UrduPoint / Pakistan Point News - 5th Sep, 2023 ) :Kyiv officials on Monday said they had checked all of the city's secondary schools and that earlier reported bomb threats to the capital's education facilities were "false".

 At the start of this academic year, 240,000 children in Kyiv have chosen to study in school instead of remotely, according to the city hall.